 Kerth History, Family Crest & Coats of Arms

 The Norman Conquest of England of 1066 added many new elements to the already vibrant culture.
 Among these were thousands of new names.
-The Kerth name is derived from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
+The Kerth name is derived from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Kerth family